 The Portuguese state offers a school place for all children aged between 6 and 18 years old.
 For this age group, school is compulsory.
 Parents are legally required to enroll a child who turns 6 before the beginning of the new school year.
-The cut off date is the 15th of September.
-A child who turns 6 years old between the 16th of September and the 31st of December can also be enrolled, if there is vacancy, but this is not compulsory.
+The cut-off date is the 15th of September.
+A child who turns 6 years old between the 16th of September and the 31st of December can also be enrolled if there is a vacancy, but this is not compulsory.

 For homeschooling, you still need to go to the school and fill up the form to register the child in the education system.
 This is a legal requirement.